 As the old Nashville adage goes...
 Michael Krejci (“Kret-see”) drove 850 miles to Music City in an old pickup truck, with a college degree and a dream.
-He arrived with the utmost sense of excitement and eagerness, and now nearly fifteen years later his passion to create music is as strong as ever.
-With three full-length albums under his belt, a well-honed stage show, and an abundance of original material, Krejci is proud to consider himself a seasoned singer-songwriter among Nashville’s music community.
+He arrived with the utmost sense of excitement and eagerness, and now sixteen years later his passion to create music is as strong as ever.
+With three full-length albums to his credit, a well-honed stage show, and an abundance of original material, Krejci is proud to consider himself a seasoned singer-songwriter among Nashville’s music community.
 He’s opened for some of the biggest names in country and rock music, including The Band Perry and the Goo Goo Dolls, and has recorded with some of Nashville’s finest musicians.

 Born just outside of Chicago and having grown up in Zionsville, Indiana, Krejci’s small town upbringing is evident in his lyrics.
 He writes introspective songs with poignant content and memorable melodies, often referencing the very essence of country music: love, loss, and everything in between.
 Influenced by the likes of early Alan Jackson, George Strait, and Garth Brooks, to Hank Jr. and Merle Haggard, combined with songwriter legends John Fogerty, James Taylor and The Beatles, Krejci’s music reflects it all.